kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

      ![](./Images/image91-1.png)

-## Task 3 : Upload a file
+## Task 3: Upload a file

-Fabric provides multiple ways to load data into the lakehouse, including built-in support for pipelines that copy data external sources and data flows (Gen 2) that you can define using visual tools based on Power Query.
-However one of the simplest ways to ingest small amounts of data is to upload files or folders from your local computer (or lab VM if applicable).
+Fabric provides multiple ways to load data into the lakehouse, including built-in support for pipelines that copy data from external sources and data flows (Gen 2) that you can define using visual tools based on Power Query.
+However, one of the simplest ways to ingest small amounts of data is to upload files or folders from your local computer (or lab VM if applicable).

 1. Download the **sales.csv** file from [https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/sales.csv](https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/sales.csv), saving it as
    **sales.csv** on your local computer (or lab VM if applicable).